proxin187/pixel/README.md

 # Pixel

-Pixel is a small business management platform developed as a part of a school project.
+Pixel is a minimal ecommerce platform developed as a part of a school project.

 ## Features
  - Product management: Create, delete and update products.